sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

  * navigate - using relative path - with a param - from `teams` to `team/x`:

+When you want to add a param, that should be extracted from a variable, we need to use `[ ]` around the `nsRouterLink`, and then provide the navigation as an array of items.

+To navigate from `teams` to `team/id`, first we need `['../team'` path to the team, and then the param value `team.id]`, like this:

 ```
 <ListView [items]="items" class="list-group">
   <ng-template let-team="item">